Half of patients with covid have sequelae that can last more than a year

 Half of people diagnosed with covid-19 have sequelae that can last for more than a year, reveals a study by the Oswaldo Cruz Foundation (Fiocruz) Minas.
 Researchers at the institution identified 23 symptoms after the end of the acute infection.
-Extreme tiredness, insomnia and difficulty in performing routine activities are the complaints reported by patients.
+Extreme tiredness, insomnia, and difficulty performing routine activities are among the patient-reported complaints.

 Fatigue, which is characterized by extreme tiredness and difficulty in performing routine activities, was reported by 115 people, that is, 35.6% of the patients followed up.
 Other reported sequelae were persistent cough (34%), difficulty breathing (26.5%), loss of smell or taste (20.1%), frequent headaches (17.3%) and thrombosis (6.2% ).
 Disorders such as insomnia, reported by 8% of the patients followed, anxiety (7.1%) and dizziness (5.6%) were also observed.